Hélène Langevin-Joliot: Family

 In response to her family's legacy, Langevin-Joliot regularly grants interviews and gives talks about their history.

 Her knowledge of her family's history led to her writing the introduction to Radiation and Modern Life: Fulfilling Marie Curie's Dream, including a brief history of the Curies.

-Her husband, Michel Langevin, was grandson of the famous physicist Paul Langevin (who had an affair with the widowed Marie Curie, Hélène's grandmother, in 1910) and was also a nuclear physicist at the institute; her son, Yves (b.
+Her husband, Michel Langevin, was grandson of the famous physicist Paul Langevin (who had a relationship with the widowed Marie Curie, Hélène's grandmother, in 1910) and was also a nuclear physicist at the institute; her son, Yves (b.
 1951), is an astrophysicist.